ramdev604/pes_pd/README.md

 <summary>DAY 5 : Final steps for RTL2GDSII</summary>
 <br>

-## Power Distribution Network
+# Power Distribution Network

-After generating our clock tree network and verifying post routing STA checks we are ready to generate the power distribution network ```gen_pdn``` in OpenLANE:
+After generating the clock tree network and verifying post-routing STA checks, we're ready to generate the power distribution network (PDN) in OpenLANE.
 The PDN feature within OpenLANE will create:

-- Power ring global to the entire core
+1) A power ring that spans the entire core.
-- Power halo local to any preplaced cells
+2) A power halo, which is local to any preplaced cells.
-- Power straps to bring power into the center of the chip
+3) Power straps, facilitating power distribution to the center of the chip.
-- Power rails for the standard cells
+4) Power rails dedicated to the standard cells.

 ![d5_1](https://github.com/ramdev604/pes_pd/assets/43489027/d49d45aa-5d23-4e8f-930c-948c394c4af7)

-Note: The pitch of the metal 1 power rails defines the height of the standard cells

-## Global and Detailed Routing
+# Global and Detailed Routing

-OpenLANE uses TritonRoute as the routing engine ```run_routing``` for physical implementations of designs.
-Routing consists of two stages:
+OpenLANE employs TritonRoute as the routing engine for physical design implementation, involving two key stages:

-- Global Routing - Routing guides are generated for interconnects on our netlist defining what layers, and where on the chip each of the nets will be reputed
+1) Global Routing: This phase generates routing guides for interconnects, defining the layers and locations on the chip for each net.
-- Detailed Routing - Metal traces are iteratively laid across the routing guides to physically implement the routing guides
+2) Detailed Routing: Metal traces are incrementally placed following the routing guides to physically implement the interconnects.

-If DRC errors persist after routing the user has two options:
+In case of persistent Design Rule Check (DRC) errors after routing, users have two options:

-- Re-run routing with higher QoR settings
+1) Re-run routing with higher Quality of Results (QoR) settings.
-- Manually fix DRC errors specific in tritonRoute.drc file
+2) Manually address and correct specific DRC errors mentioned in the TritonRoute-generated "tritonRoute.drc" file.

-## SPEF Extraction
+# SPEF Extraction

-After routing has been completed interconnect parasitics can be extracted to perform sign-off post-route STA analysis.
-The parasitics are extracted into a SPEF file.
-The SPEF extractor is not included within OpenLANE as of now.
+After completing routing, interconnect parasitics need to be extracted for sign-off post-route Static Timing Analysis (STA).
+These parasitics are typically extracted into a Standard Parasitic Exchange Format (SPEF) file.
+It's important to note that, as of now, OpenLANE does not include an integrated SPEF extractor for this purpose.

+#### Step 1: SPEF Extraction can be done by using these commands.
 ```
 cd ~/Desktop/work/tools/SPEFEXTRACTOR
 python3 main.py <path to merged.lef in tmp> <path to def in routing>
 ```

-The SPEF File will be generated in the location where def file is present
+The SPEF file will be generated in the same location as the DEF file.